 - Weekly Status Report – Delivered every Wednesday morning, this up-to-the-minute report includes vessel arrival statistics, updates from state and federal agencies, member news, and more.

-- Monthly Port Bureau News magazine – Captain’s Corner commentary, Port Watch vessel movement analysis, feature articles, and member news.
+- Quarterly Port Bureau News magazine – Captain’s Corner commentary, Port Watch vessel movement analysis, feature articles, and member news.

 - Monthly Vessel Arrival Statistical Report – Summarizes movements for all Texas deepdraft ports, including Houston, Galveston, Freeport, Sabine, Corpus Christi, Matagorda, and Brownsville.

 “In business of over 130 years, Mitsui O.S.K.
 Lines (MOL) is a global shipping company involved in every type of maritime transportation.
 The importance of Houston to the nation makes being a member of the Greater Houston Port Bureau valuable.
 An important benefit is networking at events and making contacts with Port Bureau member companies, such as the oil companies.
 The value of this cannot be overstated as you may create a new business relationship or make a contact to solve a future problem.
 Another asset is the speakers at the Commerce Club events, such as leaders from the U.S. Coast Guard, the monthly magazine and reports that provide invaluable port information.”